 An Aamodt’s Apple Farm Shopping Trip

-Available baked goods include the apple pies, apple donuts, and apple cookies that customers have been enjoying for years.
+Available baked goods include apple pies, apple donuts, and apple cookies that customers have been enjoying for years.
 Other food temptations are “Chris’ Apple Brats” (with chopped Honey Crisp apple in the toppings), original apple brats and hot dogs, and a wonderfully piquant Honey Crisp apple salsa.

-Beyond the Farm — Thor’s Hard Cider
+Thor’s Hard Cider

 Made with an Italian yeast that the Aamodt brothers selected after trying nearly 40 different kinds, Thor’s Hard Cider is made with a mix of apple varieties including Minnesota Honey Crisp, Haralson, McIntosh (and others).
 It’s made using as few steps as possible to create a unique product in the hard cider market.
-Gluten-free, preservative-free, with no added sugars or concentrates, the hard cider is pressed and brewed at Aamodt’s Apple Farm.
+Gluten-free, preservative-free, and with no added sugars or concentrates, the hard cider is pressed and brewed at Aamodt’s Apple Farm.

 One Final Detail Worth Mentioning